subquery/documentation/docs/quickstart/quickstart_chains/stellar-soroban.md

-# Soroban.
-Simple smart contract
+# Soroban Smart Contract Quick Start

 The aim of this quick start guide is to provide a brief introduction to Soroban through the hello world smart contract SubQuery indexer.
 The sample smart contract is designed as a simple incrementer, allowing users to input a specific value.
 It serves as an effective way to quickly understand the workings of Soroban through a hands-on example in the real world.